 So far in Champagne Kit Campaigns, we have highlighted the outfits worn in successful World Cup qualifications by Norway, Russia and Ireland in the 1990s, and runner-up/third place runs for Netherlands and Brazil at the 1978 tournament.
 Staying in the 70s we now turn to a side who’s performance at the 1974 competition didn’t exactly warrant celebratory campaign, but their presence as first ever representatives from sub-Sahara Africa, some amazing kits, and one of the most memorable World Cup moments of all time, more than makes up for it.

 Having previously competed unofficially as the Belgian Congo, the Republic of the Congo (aka Congo-Léopoldville after the capital) national football quickly team joined FIFA in 1962 and CAF in 1963, following independence in 1960.
-Despite five years of “chaos” in the country, after-which a second “republic” was declared (Congo-Kinshasa) by a military commander in 1965, the team quickly thrived and ended up winning the 1968 African Cup of Nations in Ethiopia.
+Despite five years of “chaos” in the country, after-which a second “republic” was declared (Democratic Republic of the Congo, aka Congo-Kinshasa after the new name for the capital) by a military commander in 1965, the team quickly thrived and ended up winning the 1968 African Cup of Nations in Ethiopia.

 Barefoot Republic of Congo players - no.7 plus on the left with knee-pad - during the African Cup of Nations final vs Ghana, 21/01/1968.

 A Rep.Congo player's offer of a jersey swap is rejected by a dejected Ghanaian following the former's first African Nations Cup victory, 21/01/1968.